Franchise Broker or Franchise Consultant

-There are literally hundreds, if not thousands, of ‘franchise brokers’ who now label themselves ‘franchise consultants’.
-Prospective entrepreneurs who are interested in buying a franchise need to educate themselves on this important subject.
+There are literally hundreds, if not thousands, of franchise brokers that label themselves ‘franchise consultants’.
+Prospective entrepreneurs who are interested in owning a franchise must educate themselves on this subject.

-First, there is an enormous difference between what was traditionally a broker versus a franchise consultant.
+There’s an enormous difference between the traditional franchise broker and franchise consultant.
 Somewhere in the 1990’s franchise representatives/brokers/salespeople began calling themselves consultants.
-The real reason for the change could be argued, but most likely and obvious reason is that ‘consultant’ sounds more attractive than broker.
-Unfortunately the change also confused who was doing what in franchising.
-And it certainly confused prospective franchise buyers who were new to the franchise industry.
-But, maybe that’s the whole idea?
+The real reason for the change is quite obvious.
+The term ‘consultant’ sounds more attractive than broker.
+Unfortunately the change confused franchise new comers and franchise buyers, but that was arguably intentional.

-Third, what’s the easiest way to identify a franchise broker labeling themselves a consultant?
-This is the simplest thing of all.
-When you see an advertisement for ‘FREE FRANCHISE CONSULTING’, you have a franchise broker or salesperson.
-Why else would it be free to you?
+There is one easy way to identify a franchise broker referring to themselves as a consultant.
+When you see an advertisement for ‘FREE FRANCHISE CONSULTING’, it’s the calling card for a franchise broker or salesperson.
+Nothing is free, but it’s a good incentive to make contact.

 Yes and no. The broker will introduce prospects to franchises they might otherwise not see.
 But there are at least two downsides.
 One, there will be a barrage of introductions that can create more confusion than clarity.
 And two, the broker will only make introductions to franchises with whom they have fee arrangements.
 A franchise buyer should first have an idea of what they want to do and never limit their options until they’ve narrowed choices.
 Prospective buyers should take the initiative to study the steps in buying a franchise.
 Even more important is deciding whether or not self-employed is a viable career choice.
 A helpful process dealing with both of these issues is The Focus Program for Emerging Entrepreneurs.